Er-Divya/Er-Divya/README.md

 <h1 align="center">Hi there👋, I am Divya Bhadauria</h1>
-<h4 align="center">A passionate and aspiring data analyst focused on uncovering patterns and making data-driven decisions by turning raw data into actionable insights.</h4>
+<h4 align="center">Driven by a passion for the data field, I am dedicated to discovering patterns and deriving meaningful insights from complex datasets.
+My goal is to leverage data to inform strategic decisions and create impactful solutions, transforming raw information into valuable knowledge.</h4>

 <p align="left">
 </p>